Arivima/42_webserv/_webserv/configuration_files/README.md

 - if a directive is declared outside of its scope, configuration file is invalid
 - location is a made-up directive that exists in the location block and points to the location path
+  - we also have a made-up location directive in the server, with key location<location_path> used for checking the existence of a specific location in a server block

 Configuration requirements:
 host : specifies a specific interface (IP) the server should listens on,